The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Serious form of skin cancer that begins in melanocytes (cells that make the pigment melanin).

-Cancer that has spread beyond the area of the pancreas and involves other organs, such as the liver or lungs, or other areas of the abdomen.
+Cancer that has spread beyond the area of the affected organ or part of the body and involves other organs, such as the liver or lungs, or other areas.

 Multidetector Row Helical CT (MDCT) Scan